This post came about by accident, two different things coming together:

 Martial arts as a programming language

-There are loads of computer programming languages but they all have certain elements in common.
-One of the elements you can find in such a language is a type system.
-The purpose of this system is type safety which has one purpose: Preventing the language (and therefor the system that uses it) from making specific errors called “type errors.”
+There are many computer programming languages but they all have certain elements in common.
+One of these is a type system.
+Its use is type safety which has one purpose: Preventing the language (and therefor the system that uses it) from making specific errors called “type errors.”

 Wikipedia describes type errors like this: